 TCM was the logical next step to bring the SISU curriculum to life.
 I knew confused millennials were out there that needed it (because I had just spent a year working with them in person), and so I decided to make every post as relatable, valuable, and as actionable possible.

 Pinterest!!
 Pinterest is a blogger's gold mine.
 This is probably the answer you are looking for because it's the quickest most direct path to blog traffic.
-I put together an entire course on my Pinterest strategy that has generated hundreds of pageviews over the years, keeps me reaching over a million viewers each month, and has helped tons of other bloggers as well!
+This is the best Pinterest course I've taken.
+It has generated tens of thousands of pageviews over the years, keeps me reaching over a million viewers each month, and has helped tons of other bloggers as well!

 If you're a blogger, what do you think contributes to your blogs success?